mlrun/mlrun/docs/serving/use-cases.md

 MLRun Serving graphs can host advanced pipelines that handle event/data processing, ML functionality, or any custom task.
-The following example demonstrates an asynchronous pipeline that pre-processes data, passes the data into a model ensemble, and finishes off with post processing.
+The following example demonstrates an asynchronous pipeline that pre-processes data, passes the data into a model ensemble and finishes off with post processing.

 **For a complete example, see the [Advanced graph example notebook](./graph-example.ipynb).**